tanalovas/QS-stochasticity_2026/README.md

 # Stochasticity in multi-layered Quorum Sensing systems

 This repository contains MATLAB scripts and functions for the analysis of the paper:
-"Stochasticity in multi-layered Quorum Sensing systems" It describes _Burkholderia thailandensis_ quorum sensing network, that has three  LuxI/LuxR-type circuits: BtaI1/BtaR1 (QS-1), BtaI2/BtaR2 (QS-2), and BtaI3/BtaR3 (QS-3).
+"Stochasticity in multi-layered Quorum Sensing systems".

+It describes _Burkholderia thailandensis_ quorum sensing network, that has three  LuxI/LuxR-type circuits: BtaI1/BtaR1 (QS-1), BtaI2/BtaR2 (QS-2), and BtaI3/BtaR3 (QS-3).
 They synthesise and respond to distinct signalling molecules: HC8, HC10 and C8, and are hierarchically organised and interconnected, resulting in sequential activation and coordinated regulation of gene expression.

 The workflow compares a **Complete Model** (QS-1, QS-2 and QS-3) against a **Reduced Model** (QS-3 removed) in terms of the second moments, to assess the stochastic fluctuations simulated via a linearised Langevin equation.